opendistro/for-elasticsearch-docs/docs/sql/partiql.md

 Jane Smith | AWS Hello security
 Jane Smith | AWS Redshift security

-### Example 2: Unnesting in Existential Subquery
+### Example 2: Unnesting in existential subquery

-Alternatively, a nested collection can be unnested in subquery to check if it satisfies a condition.
+To unnest a nested collection in a subquery to check if it satisfies a condition:

 ```sql
 SELECT e.name AS employeeName